dourmiah/Fraud_detection_lead_2/04_consumer/README.md

 * The next version of ``consumerXY.py`` should be based on an infinite loop
     * Like it is done in ``producerXY.py``
+* As I write this ``README.md``, nothing has been decided yet, but I'm wondering if ``producer``, ``consumer`` and others modules shouldn't be Flask applications.
+The point is that we could call them to pass them parameters, ask them to return a status.
+Once again, it's just an idea and nothing has been decided yet.
+* The priority is to run ``logger_sql``, which will read the content of ``topic_2`` and save it in an SQL database.
 * Go to the directory `05_logger_sql` and read the [README.md](../05_logger_sql/README.md) file.
+    * The previous link to the next README.md to read may not work on GitHub but it works like a charm locally in VSCode or a Web browser.